Abuse Using Technology

 What does it mean to document my evidence?

 Any evidence can be documented so that you can access it later.
-For purposes of this page, to document your evidence means that you are taking steps to:
+For purposes of this section, documenting your evidence means that you are taking steps to:

 Why is documenting evidence important in cases involving technology abuse?

-If an abuser is using technology to abuse you, often the evidence of that abuse is located on the Internet or on a device like a cell phone, tablet, computer or video camera.
-Documenting this evidence can be very helpful if at some point you want to try to have the legal system hold the abuser accountable.
-It is important to document the evidence as soon as possible because an abuser may be able to access and delete the proof of the abuse.
+If an abuser is using technology to abuse you, often the evidence of that abuse is located on the Internet or on a device like a cell phone, tablet, computer, or video camera.
+Documenting this evidence can be very helpful if, at some point, you want to try to have the legal system hold the abuser accountable.
+It is important to document the evidence as soon as possible because if an abuser has access to your accounts or your devices, s/he may be able to access and delete it.
+You may have to take extra precautions to make sure your evidence isn’t deleted by accident or through your account/device settings.
+For instance, your phone may be set to delete text messages after a certain time period to save storage space on your device.
+You will want to make sure that such features are turned off or that the particular evidence you are documenting is saved in a safe place.

-Documenting this evidence is so important because in court hearings for an order of protection, for example, the judge is making decisions about what to include in an order or whether to grant an order.
-At these court hearings, the judge will often hear evidence and testimony from both sides.
+Documenting this evidence is so important because you may later need it in a court hearing.
+In an order of protection trial, for example, the judge is making decisions about whether to grant an order and what protections to include in the order.
 Having your evidence documented in a form that you can bring to court allows you to present it to the judge to support your testimony.
+It can also help you show the judge why you need a particular protection to be included in the order.
 You may also need to show the evidence to law enforcement in certain situations or to your lawyer so that s/he can prepare for court.

 How should I document the abuse?

-Some ways you may consider documenting your evidence is to keep a log (or a record) of the details of each incident as the incidents occur.
-(You can also download a sample Technology Abuse Log to help with this.)
+- Keep a log or a record of the details of each incident as the incidents occur.
 The log could include:

-• what witnesses or evidence you have that is related to the incident, etc.
+- what witnesses or evidence you have related to the incident.

-You should print out emails with the full header information included so that details such as the date and time of the email and the IP address it was sent from can be easily identified.
-It is important to only document this from the original email.
+- Print out emails with the full header information included so that details such as the date and time of the email and the IP address it was sent from can be easily identified.
+It is important to document this from the original email.
 If the email has been forwarded, you will no longer have the information related to the original sender.
+If you do not know how to find the full header information, a simple Internet search can help explain the specific steps based on whether you use Outlook, Gmail, or another email service provider.

 Ways Courts Use Technology